bambooforest/IntroDataScience_Fall_2022/5_data_visualization/README.md

 ================
 Steven Moran & Alena Witzlack-Makarevich

-06 October, 2022
+12 October, 2022

--   <a href="#recap-and-data-wrangling-continued"
+-   <a href="#data-formats-for-visualization"
-    id="toc-recap-and-data-wrangling-continued">Recap and data wrangling
+    id="toc-data-formats-for-visualization">Data formats for
-    continued</a>
+    visualization</a>
     -   <a href="#tabular-data" id="toc-tabular-data">Tabular data</a>
     -   <a href="#wide-vs-long-table-formats"
         id="toc-wide-vs-long-table-formats">Wide vs long table formats</a>